praveen097/Bit-Mango-Project-1/README.md

     We are using [MongoDB Atlas](https://cloud.mongodb.com/) to set up cloud database.

-    #### Note: This application has already been configured with MongoDB Atlas cloud instance which is pre-loaded with sections and questions
+    #### Note: This application has already been configured with a pre-existing MongoDB Atlas cloud instance which is pre-loaded with sections and questions.
+In case you want to configure a new DB instance see below, otherwise skip to Adding New Sections and Questions

     * Sign in to ` https://cloud.mongodb.com/ `.
     * Create a cluster.